Fallback program

 Pro-active fallback timeslot overrides

-Since the fallback show is based on a regular show, it can also be used to create active schedules.
+Since the fallback show is based on a regular show, it can also actively used to create schedules.

-To do this, simply click on an empty slot and select the configured fallback show to set up the schedule.
+To perform such override, simply click on an empty slot and select the configured fallback show to set up the desired schedule.

 Example of some dynamic fallback timeslot override